ChernovMykola/git-challenge/README.md

 I decided to pack and move on.
 War was not gonna stop me.
 Even if i had to start from scratch abroad, I wanted to keep going.
 And this how my journey started.

+As I packed my bags, I couldn't help but feel scared and uncertain about what the future held.
+I knew that the war in Ukraine was getting worse, and I was worried about my family's safety.

+But at the same time, I was determined to keep moving forward.
+I didn't want to be held back by the violence and chaos that was engulfing my country.
+So, I made the difficult decision to leave and start a new life abroad.